 Fat digestion is to a large extend dependent on bile acids, next to pancreatic lipase and colipase.
-Bile acids, synthesized in liver cells, will act at the lipid/water interface and help in the formation of micelles, sphere-like aggregates of fat in water.
+Bile acids, synthesised in liver cells, will act at the lipid/water interface and help in the formation of micelles, sphere-like aggregates of fat in water.
 Bile acid-containing micelles augment the activity of lipase towards the digestion of lipids.
-Prior to secretion in the intestine, conjugation with taurine or glycine takes place in liver cells to form conjugated bile acids (figure 1).
+Prior to secretion in the intestine, conjugation with taurine or glycine takes place in liver cells to form conjugated bile acids (Figure 1).
 Only conjugated bile acids are able to act efficiently as an emulsifier.
 The unconjugated forms are insoluble in water due to their specific molecular structure and subsequent acid-base properties.
-They will be excreted in feces.
-Both commensal, symbiotic and pathogenic intestinal bacteria are capable of hydrolyzing the amide bond and remove glycine and taurine.
-Clostridium perfringens, for example, was shown to express high levels of the bile salt hydrolase enzyme (Knarreborg et al. 2002).
-When hydrolyzed, the bile salt is in its unconjugated form and loses its ability to act as a natural emulsifier, resulting in a decreased fat digestion.
+They will be excreted in faeces.
+Both commensal, symbiotic and pathogenic intestinal bacteria are capable of hydrolysing the amide bond and remove glycine and taurine.
+Clostridium perfringens, for example, was shown to express high levels of the bile salt hydrolase enzyme.
+When hydrolysed, the bile salt is in its unconjugated form and loses its ability to act as a natural emulsifier, resulting in a decreased fat digestion.